weaviate/weaviate-io/blog/2022-10-25-Lock-striping-pattern/index.md

 ---
-layout: post
 title: How we solved a race condition with the Lock Striping pattern
-description: The Lock Striping pattern is a great way to solve race conditions - for example, when dealing with concurrent batch imports containing objects with the same UUID - without sacrificing performance.
-published: true
-author: Dirk Kulawiak
-author-img: /img/people/icon/dirk.jpg
-card-img: /img/blog/hero/lock-striping-pattern.png
-hero-img: /img/blog/hero/lock-striping-pattern.png
-og: /img/blog/hero/lock-striping-pattern.png
+slug: Lock-striping-pattern
+authors: [dirk]
 date: 2022-10-25
+tags: []
+image: ./img/hero.png

+# layout: post
+# description: The Lock Striping pattern is a great way to solve race conditions - for example, when dealing with concurrent batch imports containing objects with the same UUID - without sacrificing performance.
+# published: true
+# author: Dirk Kulawiak
+# author-img: /img/people/icon/dirk.jpg
+# card-img: /img/blog/hero/lock-striping-pattern.png
+# hero-img: /img/blog/hero/lock-striping-pattern.png
+# og: /img/blog/hero/lock-striping-pattern.png
-toc: true
+# toc: true
 ---
 ## Lock striping in database design
 Database design comes with interesting challenges.
 Like, dealing with race conditions when importing data in parallel streams.
 But for every new challenge, there is a clever solution.
 One of those clever solutions is Lock striping.
 It refers to an arrangement where locking occurs on multiple buckets or 'stripes'.